mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 </tr>
 </table>
 {: .multiline}

 ### Code Window

 This is where all the typing goes on and the grand ideas you have come to life.

-This is very similar to the Rhino.Ptyhon script editor.
+This is very similar to the Rhino.Python script editor.
 Simply type in the statements.

 #### Importing modules